 There are a couple of ways to increase your download speed

 Special applications – both free and paid – not only facilitate much faster download, but also offer you a number of dowload options.
 One such application is Folx.
 This download manager and torrent search software splits the received content into threads, thus significantly increasing the download process.
 With Folx broken downloads can be resumed right from where you left off – you do not have to restart everything anew.
-The app is equipped with download controls and offers a very convenient system for storing and managing saved files.
-You can also preview the downloaded content.
+The app is equipped with download controls, integrates as Safari download manager and offers a very convenient system for storing and managing saved files.
+You can also preview the downloaded content and resume download Mac.

 1. Download and install the application - it’s free, drag it to Applications folder